 PACRA Maintains Entity Ratings of Sindh Abadgars Sugar Mills Limited

-The ratings are dependent upon increasing utilization, while improving margins and strict working capital discipline.
-The Company’s ability to sustain profitability while further strengthening coverage ratios remains imperative.
+The ratings are dependent upon improving margins and strict working capital discipline.
+The Company’s ability to improve profitability while further strengthening coverage ratios remains critical.
 Any significant deterioration in business performance and/or financial health will negatively impact ratings.

 Sindh Abadgars was incorporated in 1984 as a public listed company and was formerly owned by Effendi Group.
 The primary business activity of the Company involves manufacturing and sale sugar, along with its by-products.
 In 2005, Essarani Family acquired the Company.
 Today, major shareholding of the Company rests with Essarani Family (79%).
 The remaining shareholding resides with Islamic Developmental Bank (9%), insurance companies (2.4%).
 Whereas, 10% stake is held by the general public.
 Dr. Tara Chand heads the Company as a Chief Executive Officer.